Subdiffusive fractional limit of a jump-renewal equation: Introduction

 \section{Introduction}

 A distinctive feature of Brownian motion is that the variance of the travelled distance, or mean squared displacement (MSD), scales linearly with time.
 However, accumulated experimental recordings of the motion of biomolecules in living cells evidence random motions where the MSD grows sublinearly, as a powerlaw in time, say as $t^\al$ with $0<\al<1$.
 Such a nonlinear growth of the MSD is usually referred to as anomalous diffusion, and more precisely as subdiffusion in the case of a sublinear growth.
 Subdiffusion has been experimentally reported in various biological systems, from actin networks \cite{amblard_subdiffusion_1996} to active intracellular transport \cite{caspi_enhanced_2000}, or in single-molecule tracking experiments of transcription factors in the nucleus \cite{izeddin_single-molecule_2014}.
+Applications of subdiffusion are wide, ranging from the modelling of protein diffusion in crowded biological media \cite{Saxton2007}, medical and drug delivery systems \cite{Metzler2020}, viscoelastic behaviors in the nucleus \cite{Lee2021}, subdiffusion-controlled chemical reactions \cite{Haugh2009}, or more generally, diffusion in porous media (see e.g., \cite{Graczyk2023}).

 A very abundant literature has proposed mathematical models able to account for subdiffusion in biology.
 We refer firstly to several textbooks (and the references therein), namely, two introductory books \cite{evangelista2018fractional,evangelista2023introduction} or a more cell-oriented modelling point of view in \cite[chap.
 6-7]{bressloff2022stochastic}.
 A variety of points of view has been expressed regarding what models may be at the origin of the experimental records showing anomalous diffusion \cite[part III]{bressloff2013stochastic}; the interested reader will find a collection of applicative examples in \cite{hofling2013,suzuki2023fractional,wang2022anomalous}.
 Historically, the first tool proposed to model mathematically such behaviors has been the so called continuous time random walk (CTRW)~\cite{MontrollWeiss1965}, a generalization of random walk where the duration between two random successive jumps, during which the walker maintains his position, is modelled as a random variable with associated distribution.
 Assuming separability, such a process is therefore characterized by two probability distributions, one for the jumps in the position space, typically a kernel $w$ on $\R^d$, and a second one for the waiting or residence time, that we will call $\phi$, on the time half line $[0,\infty)$.